Todor Zhivkov: Controversy

-Despite the thaw period he initiated, dissent could still be punished under Zhivkov's rule.
+Despite the thaw period he initiated, dissidents could still be punished under Zhivkov's rule.
 The CSS was a feared tool of control, and overt opposition largely stayed underground until the late 1980s.
-In 1978, the Bulgarian dissident Georgi Markov was assassinated in London by an agent who stabbed him with an umbrella tip which implanted a very small ricin ball.
-According to former KGB general Oleg Kalugin, this was requested by Zhivkov and either performed by the KGB or it assisted the CSS; the actual assassin is reputed to have been Francesco Gullino, working for the CSS.
-Kalugin stated that Markov's anti-communist broadcasts for the BBC and Radio Free Europe were the reason behind the assassination.
 Blaga Dimitrova was harshly denounced for her critical portrayal of party officials in her 1982 novel Litse.

 Much like in many other Eastern European countries at the time, Bulgarians needed exit visas to travel abroad.

-Zhivkov was particularly intolerant of dissent within the Party.
-When Mikhail Gorbachev announced his reform program, Zhivkov made a show of copying it, believing that Gorbachev wasn't really serious about glasnost or perestroika.
+When Mikhail Gorbachev announced his reform program, Zhivkov made a show of copying it, believing that Gorbachev was not really serious about glasnost or perestroika.
 However, he showed his true colours when he expelled several members of a human-rights watch group from the Party.
-Soon afterward, when several intellectuals announced the formation of the "Club for the Support of Perestroika and Glasnost," he arrested the leaders and threw them out of the Party.
+Soon afterward, when several intellectuals announced the formation of the "Club for the Support of Perestroika and Glasnost", he arrested the leaders and threw them out of the Party.

 Character

 Throughout his tenure, Zhivkov's dialect and poor manners made him the butt of many acerbic jibes and jokes in Bulgaria's urbane circles.
 While the feared CSS secret police was commonly said to persecute those who told political jokes, Zhivkov himself was said to have found them amusing and collected an archive of them.
 His popular nickname was "bai Tosho" (approximately "Ol' Uncle Tosho") or occasionally (and later) "Tato" (a dialectal word for "Dad" or "Pop").